This article describes some of the troubleshooting tips I’ve discovered for solving problems printing labels with Zebra Eltron label printers.

-Note the price per label: you have to figure it out, but using today’s prices, the most expensive labels cost 2.6 cents each.
+Note the price per label: you have to figure it out, but using today’s prices, the most expensive labels cost 2.6 cents each, and in reasonable quantities they get close to a penny a label.
 Compare that with sheet labels (or Stamps.com labels), and you’ll pay for your label printer from just the savings, before too long.

 Drivers for Thermal Printers

 You’ll also need a driver.
 There are a bunch of them floating around, and some work better than others.
 There are drivers by UPS, Zebra, Seagull Scientific, and others.
 Google “Zebra Eltron 2844 driver” and pick one.
 I keep switching from one to another to try to solve minor problems, and there isn’t really much difference.

 There are a lot of different printer models, and you may not be able to match your exact printer to an available driver.
 Don’t worry too much about this.
 If your printer isn’t listed, start with “LP2844”, and then try others if that one doesn’t work.
 For me it always does.